Scams and fraudulent activity we've seen locally

 Gas Pump Credit Card Skimming Alert - 9/20/2016

 There have been several credit card skimmers found inside of gas station pumps in Peru, Ottawa, Morris, and Plainfield within the past week.
 Skimmers are small devices that can scan and store credit card data from the magnetic stripe.
 Crooks can install skimmers on a gas pump out of sight of customers.
 Once the card is run through the skimmer, the data is recorded and later utilized to create counterfeit cards.

 To avoid skimming only use pay at the pump at locations that mark their pumps with tamper proof stickers outside the credit card reader or pay inside.
-The security seal or tamper proof sticker will look similar to image below.
 If this seal is cut, damaged or broken, do not use that pump and report it to the gas station attendant.

 You may be getting scammed!

 Are you cashing or depositing a check for any of these reasons: